andygrunwald/Gerrie/docs/commands/setup_database.rst

 This means that if you will upgrade from an old version of Gerrie to a newer one and you know that there were database schema changes that this changes won`t be applied to your already existing scheme.
 Database scheme changes has to be applied by a different way.

-In the normal world you can apply the `gerrie:create-database` to every existing database which contains various tables already.
+In the normal world you can apply the `gerrie:setup-database` to every existing database which contains various tables already.
 All tables which will be created by *Gerrie* as prefixed by *gerrie_*.
 If you do not get any tables which got the prefix *gerrie_* you can just apply this command to your database.